Antimatter543/Financial_Extractor/Project_Documentation.md

 3. Converted the markdown summary into a well-structured PDF report using `markdownpdf`.

 ### 3.4 Considering Scale
+I also considered SQL architectures to allow for better scaling, but I think this depends on how much variation there could be in the table formats -- e.g how many possible column/field names could we have?
+I definitely would like help from more experienced people to understand what could be done here.

 #### 3.4.1 For scaling preprocessing